-Answer: They all are players in an experiment in retailing, in the form of a new destination in shopping called Neighborhood Goods.
+Answer: They all are players in an experiment in retailing.
+This came in the form of a new destination in shopping called Neighborhood Goods.

-Williams and Witherspoon brought their brands — the Serena leisure apparel line and Draper James, Witherspoon’s Southern-flavored women’s clothing label — to Neighborhood Goods in the Dallas suburb of Plano, Texas.
-The store is billed as a “new kind of shopping experience, with brands that will rotate in and out,” the Dallas Morning News reported.
-Williams and Witherspoon were two of the early test cases in this new retailing frontier deep in the heart of Texas.
+Both Williams and Witherspoon brought their brands — the Serena leisure apparel line and Draper James, Witherspoon’s Southern-flavored women’s clothing label — to Neighborhood Goods in the Dallas suburb of Plano, Texas.
+The store is billed as a “new kind of shopping experience.
+Brands will rotate in and out,” the Dallas Morning News reported.
+Both Williams and Witherspoon were two of the early test cases in this new retailing frontier deep in the heart of Texas.